-Mechanistic Networks: Comparison gives intuition into biological complexity
+Mechanistic approach; comparison gives intuition into biological complexity

-Now we shift discussion to "mechanistic" networks.
-Here, the network framework serves as a skeleton for different complex systems.
-In particular, the previous sections discussed universal frameworks and insights gained by applying the same formalism to biological networks as well as to various social and technological pnes.
-Such wide-ranging universal insights were possible only because the detailed characterization of the nodes in the network was neglected during the comparison.
-Only the abstracted "association" between the nodes was considered.
+The previous sections discussed universal frameworks and insights gained by applying the same formalism to biological networks as well as to various social and technological ones.
+Such wideranging insights were possible only because in the abstract approach, the detailed characterization of the nodes in the network was neglected.
 On the other hand, if details are added to this picture, insights about a system become more specific, and in a sense, more meaningful.
-However, it is typically harder to apply the same formalism equivalently to two different networks.
+However, it is typically harder to apply the same formalism equivalently to two different networks, characterized in this more detailed fashion.
 This situation is manifest when one tried to explain the scale-free degree distribution of various networks described above.